 Assembling

-• Lower the temperature of your pellet grill to 225 degrees F.
+- Lower the grill/smoker temperature to 225 degrees F.

-• Assemble the Ingredients: Place the grilled country-style ribs in a disposable aluminum grill pan.
-Arrange them in a single layer.
+- Assemble the Ingredients: Arrange the country-style ribs in a single layer in an aluminum grill pan.

-• Seasoning and Flavoring: Sprinkle the powdered ranch dip mix and the au jus mix evenly over the ribs.
-Place small pats of butter across the top of the ribs, ensuring they are well-distributed.
-Add the pepperoncini peppers to the pan, nestling them around the ribs, and pour the 2 tablespoons of brine over everything.
-Pour the unsalted beef stock (or water) around the ribs.
+- Seasoning and Flavoring: Sprinkle the powdered ranch dip mix and the au jus mix evenly over the ribs.
+Place small pats of butter on top, and arrange the pepperoncini peppers around the ribs.
+Pour 2 tablespoons of brine and unsalted beef stock (or water) around the ribs.

 Smoking and Serving Mississippi Country-Style Ribs